My Child Wants to Be a Doctor

 “Being a doctor is a great career choice and there are so many others, too!
 I believe in you and that you will have a career you love!”
 Be careful not to tell them why it’s a great/terrible career for them.
 Instead, help them learn more and then evaluate for themselves if it’s a good fit.

-Remember that people change careers multiple times in their lives, so even if your child ultimately makes it into medicine, there’s a good chance that won’t be their only career.
+Remember that people change careers multiple times in their lives.
+Even if your child ultimately makes it into medicine, there’s a good chance that won’t be their only career.
 In fact, there’s a good chance that many of the careers our children will have someday don’t exist yet.
-Think of how many of today’s jobs are due entirely to evolving technologies and would have been science fiction when we were kids!
+Think of how many of today’s jobs are due entirely to evolving technologies!
+So much of what’s common now would have been science fiction when we were kids!

 3. Stress the importance of being well-rounded.